colinrford/linearalgebra/README.md

 just another math library..

-Built with unique\_ptr, compile with at least c++11.
+Built with unique\_ptr, compile with c++20.
 Currently only 'trivial' classes and methods (and all that) are implemented.
 Will report back with performance later.

+It's a work-in-progress, probably a bit wasteful of memory resources in its current iteration.

 2022